Hureinkaiser/Hureinkaiser/README.md

 ## About Me

-I am Hurein B. Kaiser, a Computer Systems Engineering student at the University of Georgia with a focus on Informatics and Financial Technology (FinTech).
-I am passionate about technology, programming, and addressing societal challenges through innovation.
+I am Hurein B. Kaiser, a Computer Systems Engineering student at the University of Georgia with certificates(in-progess) in Informatics and Financial Technology (FinTech).

 ## Education